 A critically important step for any seller to take is to have all potential buyers sign a confidentiality agreement or non-disclosure agreement (NDA).
 These agreements benefit sellers because, in the event of a deal that falls through before completion, the buyer is prevented from disclosing any details to other parties.

 Without an NDA, the buyer could reveal important aspects of your discussions and negotiations.
 Obviously, that could negatively impact your business and additionally have an impact on a future sale.

 Mistake #2: Failing to Get an Experienced Attorney

 When it comes to selling a business, trying to cut costs or corners on legal issues is a big mistake.
-Investing in proven council is a must when preparing to divest a business.
-A good merger and acquisition transaction attorney can give you a roadmap of legal moves you should make, as well as pitfalls to avoid.
+Investing in proven counsel is a must when preparing to divest your business.
+A good M&A attorney can give you a roadmap of legal moves you should make and pitfalls to avoid.

 Hiring an attorney with established M&A transaction experience will assist you in constructing ironclad agreements.
-There are a variety of risks that sellers will face when divesting a business.
-For example, the seller needs protection from the scenario of a potential acquirer recruiting key employees to a different business.
+As a seller, you will face a variety of risks in your business sale.
+For example, you need protection from the scenario of a potential acquirer recruiting key employees to a different business.
 Without a tight NDA and other legal agreements, a buyer could “pass” on buying a business, and then turn around and take away employees or otherwise weaken the business up for sale.

 Mistake #3: Forgoing the Letter of Intent

 Another form of protecting a seller’s interest is a business acquisition letter of intent (LOI).
 The LOI should be one of the key tools at your disposal in negotiating a deal on the sale of your business.
 The LOI often serves to bridge the gap between receiving an indication of interest – used for initial, basic price and terms of a business purchase – and reaching a definitive asset purchase agreement or stock purchase agreement.